 Preparation

-Rinse the and cook it in salted water until tender, then drain and rinse with cold water.
+Rinse the rice and cook it in salted water until tender, then drain and rinse with cold water.
 Allow it to cool.

 Life Hack

-Here, we shared how to make hake fish patties:
+Here’s how to make hake fish patties: